Rhode Island Council of Resource Providers for Children, Youth, and Families

 Rational

-It is well known that youth workers, who spend the most direct care time with children and youth, are usually the least trained staff in the hierarchy of social service professionals.
+It is well known that youth workers, who spend the most direct care time with children and youth (mre than 55%), are usually the least trained staff in the hierarchy of social service professionals.
 Yet these staff are usually the most difficult to get to training because they are always with the kids.
 With direct care staff taking on increased responsibilities (as agencies try to provide more with less), this core training is essential.

 Flexibility